 It’s simple—by building positive customer relations, you will also increase their loyalty and retention.
 And these only lead to increased revenue and a positive brand reputation in the long run.

-By developing this area of your business, you’ll take good care of all your past, present, and future customers.
+Plus, by developing this area of your business, you’ll take good care of all your new customers, as well as old and future ones.

 In this article:

 - Why a good relationship with customers is important

 - Tips for building a solid customer relationship strategy